Results of the Work – 4/20/17

 Bob

-I hope your day was truly blessed walking in the Lord.
-I had a great day talking with the students and Brooke and Rod prayed to receive Christ.
+I hope your day was blessed in the Lord.
+I had a good day on campus sharing the faith and Yunik (yo nick) Austin and Vanessa each prayed with me to receive Christ as their savior.

-I had some other conversations with skeptics and believers that I think helped them today too.
-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God truly blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance, God really blessed it was a great day.

 In Him,